DiggenDigga/lovely-libs/README.md

-# lovely-libs
-Awesome LÖVE2D libs
+# Lövely libs is an collection of awesome LOVE2D libaries from the community.